Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 Rough spinel crystal with a more purplish red hue

 Rubies and spinels’ physical and chemical properties offer a scientific basis for their distinctiveness.
 Both are durable, but rubies are slightly harder and more scratch-resistant.
-On the other hand, synthetic rubies are generally clearer and lack the inclusions found in natural rubies, affecting their perceived quality.
-Rubies have a refractive index ranging from 1.76 to 1.78, contributing to their brilliance.
+Ruby's high hardness makes it especially durable for everyday wear, while spinel's hardness is slightly lower but still suitable for jewelry due to its good toughness and resistance to breakage.
+On the other hand, synthetic rubies are generally clearer and free of the inclusions found in natural rubies, which can affect perceived quality.
+Rubies have a refractive index of 1.76-1.78, which contributes to their brilliance.
 Spinel, with a refractive index ranging from 1.712 to 1.736, also exhibits significant brilliance, making it a captivating choice for jewelry.

 The unique chemical compositions and crystal structures of these gemstones further distinguish them.
-However, exposure to harsh chemicals or abrasive materials can lead to scratches and chips on rubies and spinels, emphasizing the importance of proper care.
+Spinel's colour is caused by the presence of iron and chromium.
+However, exposure to harsh chemicals or abrasive materials can cause scratches and chips on rubies and spinels, underscoring the importance of proper care.

-These properties make both rubies and spinels excellent choices for durable gemstone jewelry.
+These properties make both rubies and spinels excellent choices for durable gemstone jewelry, but it's also important to consider the environmental impact of mined gemstones.

 Crystal Structure and Composition

 Ruby is a variety of the mineral corundum, formed in metamorphic and igneous rocks.
+Ruby is aluminum oxide (Al2O3) with a Mohs hardness of 9, while spinel is magnesium aluminum oxide (MgAl2O4) with a hardness of 8.
 Rubies are composed of aluminum oxide (Al2O3) with chromium impurities, whereas spinels, which consist of magnesium and aluminum, have a chemical formula of MgAl2O4.
-Rubies form under high-pressure and high-temperature conditions, distinguishing their crystal structure and composition.
+Rubies form under high-pressure, high-temperature conditions, which distinguish their crystal structure and composition.
 The word 'ruby' comes from the Latin word 'ruber,' meaning red.
 Ruby is one of the four precious gemstones, along with diamonds, emeralds, and sapphires.

-These crystal structure and composition differences are key to distinguishing these two gemstones.
+These differences in crystal structure and composition are key to distinguishing the two gemstones.

 Clarity and Inclusions

 Clarity and inclusions significantly impact the appearance and value of rubies and spinels.
 As one of the four precious gemstones, rubies have been valued and culturally significant throughout the ages.
 Rubies typically contain more inclusions than spinels, leading to a less uniform appearance.
+Spinel generally has fewer inclusions, resulting in higher transparency and a cleaner appearance.
 The visibility and type of inclusions can greatly affect the value and desirability of these gemstones.

 Typical Inclusions

-Rubies often show liquid inclusions, such as fingerprints and discoid fractures, which affect their clarity.
+Rubies often exhibit liquid inclusions, such as fingerprints and discoid fractures, which reduce clarity.
 Conversely, spinels can display unique optical features, such as pleochroism and two-phase inclusions.
 Due to their octahedral crystal growth, spinels sometimes resemble human fingerprints.
-Spinels can display pleochroism, showing different colours at different angles, further enhancing their visual appeal and making them distinct from rubies.
+Spinels can exhibit pleochroism, displaying different colours at different angles, further enhancing their visual appeal and distinguishing them from rubies.

 These inclusions help gemologists and collectors identify and authenticate these gemstones.